 For an optimal view of our website, please rotate your tablet horizontally.

 Qasr al-Bint Far'un was Petra’s main temple.
 The name was given to it by the Bedouin, meaning "Castle of the Pharaoh's Daughter," and derives from a local legend.
-It was probably built during the second half of the 1st century BC, during the reign of Obodas III, consecrated to the main Nabataean god Dushara, or center of a joint cult of Dushara and the goddess al'Uzza.
+It was probably built during the first half of the 1st century AD, during the reign of Aretas IV (9 BC - 40 AD), consecrated to the main Nabataean god Dushara, or center of a joint cult of Dushara and the goddess al'Uzza.

 At the end of the Colonnaded Street, a monumental triple-arched gate marks the access to the sacred open precinct of the Temenos.
 The worshippers would make their offerings (probably sacrifices) on an altar in front of the temple.
 The temple itself, set on a podium, accessed through a wide staircase and a four column pronaos (portico), would be exclusively reserved for the priests.
 It is 23 meters high, has a square floor plan of 32 meters side, and is built with blocks of rose sandstone with an inner fill of smaller stones and mortar.